Quantifying With Only Positive Training Data: Additional experimental results

+{ In Section~\ref{sec:tice}, we noticed that the search of TIcE is biased and briefly explained the mechanisms by which the method prevents an overestimation of $\mathfrak{c}$.
+Here, we present an alternative, yet similar, search method that deal with the biases differently and more naively.}

 To this end, we developed a baseline method that we call Random Forest for $\mathfrak{c}$ Estimation (RanFocE).
 Consider the minimum node size $l$.
 Each tree $T$ has its nodes split randomly: for each node, one feature that can split its corresponding data into two sets with \textit{at least} $l$ \textit{labeled} data points is chosen, and the data is split according to said feature at a random threshold value under the same constraint.
 If no such a feature exists, the node is split no more.
 The estimation of $\mathfrak{c}$ for a node $n$ is $\hat{\mathfrak{c}}_n$ and is the total number of labeled data points divided by the total number of data points.
 The estimation of $\mathfrak{c}$ for a tree is $\hat{\mathfrak{c}}_T = \max_{n \in T}\hat{\mathfrak{c}}_n$.
 The final estimation is the median of the estimates provided by all trees in the forest.
-We note that, contrary to TIcE, no correction is applied to the estimations.
-We emphasize the absence of any correction factor whatsoever.
+We note that, contrary to TIcE, no correction is applied to the estimations to transform them into lower bounds.

 In our experiments, we induced $100$ trees per forest.
 We adopted a value for $l$ similar to the minimum number of data points in TIcE: $l = \min\{1000, \lfloor 0.5 + 0.1\times |L| \rfloor\}$.

 Our empirical results under the settings proposed by Experiment \#3-a and Experiment \#3-c, which are described in Section~\ref{sec:exp:setup}, are shown in Table~\ref{tab:ranfoce}.
 With this data, we cannot infer statistical difference between the algorithms in either setting ($p$-values of $0.36$ and $0.41$ for experiments \#3-a and \#3-c, respectively, according to a Wilcoxon Rank-Test).
 Therefore, we cannot conclude that TIcE performs better than a similar tree induction algorithm that splits randomnly and do not perform a correction to the final estimation of $\mathfrak{c}$.